Yash220767/Yash220767/README.md

 ## 🔍 About Me
 - 🎓 **Research:** Working on QSAR modeling and molecular oncology (EGFR Tyrosine Kinase Inhibitors).
-- 🛠️ **Current Projects:** Building ML pipeline for chemical dataset cleaning and descriptor analysis.
+- 🛠️ **Current Projects:** Building ML pipeline for chemical dataset and descriptor analysis.

 ---